Kasnoma/NBA-Data-Lake/README.md

 # NBA DATALAKE
 ## Project Overview

-This project is a serverless application that fetches sports game data from an external API and sends notifications to subscribers via Amazon Simple Notification Service (SNS).
-It uses AWS Lambda, Amazon EventBridge, and the SportsData.io API to deliver game updates in real time.
+This project automates the setup of a data lake for NBA sports analytics using AWS services such as S3, Glue, and Athena.
+The script fetches player data from the [sportsdata.io](https://sportsdata.io) API, processes it, and uploads it to S3 for further analysis.

 ## Project Structure